GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs_based/README.md

 # SRE Recipe Configs

-This directory contains configs for supported SRE Recipes.
+This directory contains configs for supported config-based SRE Recipes.

 ## Writing the Config